 Get started with Spectra Assure Community

-It monitors the largest open source package repositories to identify malware, code tampering, and indicators of software supply chain attacks, and provides comprehensive risk analysis in the form of a report.
+It monitors the largest open source package and developer tool repositories to identify malware, code tampering, and indicators of software supply chain attacks, and provides comprehensive risk analysis in the form of a report.
 The contents of those repositories are continually analyzed by ReversingLabs and the latest findings are immediately available on the Spectra Assure Community website.

 To start using Spectra Assure Community, go to the official Community website, search for a package, and select it in the list of results to view its report.